 Mark Hare currently serves as a missionary in Haiti where he works with a grassroots movement called Farmer's Movement of Papaye which assists thousands of community groups throughout the country.
 Mark assists the people of Haiti in developing diversification and integration of small animal production with vegetables and other crops.
 One project is "The Road to Life Yard" where the crops are grown in old tires raised about three feet off the ground to be out of the reach of marauding goats and chickens.
-Before coming to Haiti, Mark served as a PC (USA) long term international volunteer helping the people of Nicaragua with community development, soil management and agroforestry.
+Find more about his agricultural projects in his blog.
+Before coming to Haiti, Mark served as a PC (USA) long term international volunteer helping the people of Nicaragua with community development, soil management and agro-forestry.
 He also was a member of the Peace Corp serving 2 and ½ years in the Dominican Republic.
 Mark Hare has North Carolina roots beginning with his undergraduate days at Warren Wilson College in Asheville where he studied international development.
-He has a master's degree in Forestry from Michigan State University and is still closed connected to his Presbyterian Church in Amesville, Ohio.
+He has a master's degree in Forestry from Michigan State University and is still closely connected to his Presbyterian Church in Amesville, Ohio.

 More about Mark Hare.